janakiveluri/webportal/docs/userguide.rst

 - Contact: Non-user can give their suggestions on the different contents or request for new contents.
-He/she can send their name,email id and message in order to contact the adminstrator.
+He/she can send their name,email id and message in order to contact the administrator.

-- Faq: Faq consists of fields like questions and answers.
+- FAQ: FAQ consists of fields like questions and answers.
 It describes the frequently asked questions and answers by users.

 - Language: Non-user can view the content in different languages